**All college fees are subject to change

 New Student Enrollment Deposit

 If an accepted applicant decides to attend Le Moyne, a $300 enrollment deposit is required.
 This deposit is deducted from the first semester’s tuition and room charges.
 Deposits are not refundable after May 1 if the student does not enroll.

 *Fees for Additional Credits

 A full-time student is any student who carries 12 semester hours of credit.
 Full-time students are entitled to carry 18 hours for the tuition rate as stated previously.
 Students who wish to take additional hours must have a 3.25 GPA and permission from the Dean of Academic Advising.

 Any student who carries in excess of 18 credit hours will be charged $618 per credit hour for such excess.
 However, for purposes of enrichment, students in the Integral Honors Program may take more than 18 credit hours.
 If such hours are used for early graduation, however, retroactive payment is required before a diploma is awarded.

 A part-time student is a student who carries fewer than 12 semester hours of credit.
 Such students pay a tuition fee of $618 per credit hour and all other fees to which they would be subject were they full-time students.

-Students in any of the Le Moyne College programs who withdraw from the College for unusual circumstances, such as serious illness, are entitled to a refund of a percentage of their tuition charge based on their formal withdrawal date.
+Students in any of the Le Moyne College programs who withdraw from the College for any circumstance are entitled to a refund of a percentage of their tuition charge based on their formal withdrawal date.